open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 2. local `*.tgz` file
 3. local folder containing a Helm Chart file

-To demonstrate No. 2. and 3. we need a Helm Chart on our local machine.
-For the sake of the this simplified guide, we download and unpack a already existing open source Helm Chart for `podinfo`.
-In a real world application, this would be your own Helm Chart.
-You will most likely already store your own Helm Charts within a `git` repository and leverage CI/CD Pipeline to build `*.tgz` Helm Chart files in order to push to your Helm Chart Repository.
+To demonstrate No. 2. and 3. we need a Helm chart on our local machine.
+For the sake of the this simplified guide, we download and unpack an already existing open source Helm chart for `podinfo`.
+In a real world application, this would be your own Helm chart.
+You will most likely already store your own Helm charts within a `git` repository and leverage a CI/CD pipeline to build `*.tgz` Helm chart files in order to push to your Helm chart repository.

 This can easily be achieved with the Helm CLI: